NLI (NL)

 AI Analysis | Feedback

-NL Industries, Inc., through its subsidiaries, operates in several distinct markets, including component products like locks and marine accessories, and insurance brokerage services.
-The addressable market sizes for their main products and services are outlined below:
+NL Industries, Inc. (NLI) operates in diverse markets, manufacturing locks and marine products, and offering insurance brokerage services.
+The addressable markets for its main products and services are sized as follows:

 Locks and Locking Mechanisms